-Having your report handy, you can follow along when the debate gets hot.
-Don't wait until town meeting to read your report, but having it with you during boring portions of the meeting may actually provide some entertainment.
+If you have your report handy, you can follow along when the debate gets hot.
+Don't wait until Town Meeting to read your report, but having it with you during boring portions of the meeting may actually provide some entertainment.

 Most importantly, the report gives you a reference tool for finding answers from town officials.
-Asking what something means, culling out a number that seems excessive or too conservative, you can cite authority if you have your report with you at town meeting.
+Asking what something means, calling out a number that seems excessive or too conservative, you can cite authority if you have your report with you at Town Meeting.

-Use of the Report after town meeting
+Use of the Report After Town Meeting